Electric Magnetic Field Generation | White Paper

 Figure 10 – Class B (Push-Pull) amplifier Crossover Distortion

-As the bias current in the Class B amplifier is close to zero, each half of the output signal is not an exact copy of the input signal.
-Each of the two transistors Base-Emitter junction must be ‘opened’ by the input signal causing the signal to look like the waveform as can be seen in figure 10.
-Each transistor just starts to conduct after the signal voltage crosses the BE diode voltage of approximately 0.7 Volts to start the collector currents.
-The point where the current flow switches between the transistors is the crossover point.
-The associated distortion has the suiteble name the crossover distortion.
-If we look to the overall distortion performance of this stage, the crossover distortion has a larger effect at low power levels
+In Class B amplifiers, since the bias current is almost zero, each half of the output signal is not an exact replica of the input signal.
+The input signal needs to “open” the Base-Emitter junction of each transistor to initiate the signal flow, which results in a waveform as shown in Figure 10.
+Each transistor begins conducting when the signal voltage crosses the BE diode voltage of around 0.7 Volts to trigger the collector currents.
+The point where the current flow shifts between the transistors is called the crossover point, and the associated distortion is called the crossover distortion.
+At low power levels, the crossover distortion has a greater impact on the overall distortion performance of this stage.

 Moving to AB

-By inserting a DC voltage of twice the value of a BE junction between the base inputs (see figure 11) of the two transistors both start to conduct, removing the unwanted behavior around the zero volt line.
-As we have increased the bias current in the final stage, going from full Class B towards Class A, we call this efficient amplifier a Class AB amplifier.
+The insertion of a DC voltage that is twice the value of a BE junction between the base inputs of the two transistors, as shown in Figure 11, allows both transistors to conduct and eliminates the undesired behavior around the zero-volt line.
+This increases the bias current in the final stage, moving from full Class B towards Class A, resulting in a more efficient amplifier known as a Class AB amplifier.

 Class AB (Push-Pull) amplifier - Electric Magnetic Field Generation